Where are we going, and why are we in this handbasket?

 So sorry to hear about Bertie, and Snicky before him.
 It's heart-breaking to lose pets you've had for so long.
 I'm sure they had wonderful, lovely lives. 've been following your blog for several weeks in anticipation of a move from San Francisco to Boston next month.
 I love all the pics and the writing and now it has become a daily habit to check-in, so thank you for all the Back Bay information!
 And thank you for sharing your cats with your readers.from Joyce, Oscar, Zoey, and Amelia (one of us is human; three are cats).

 So sorry to read about your beloved.
 Purrs to you. xoxoMs.
 Stella O'Houligan

 Heartbreaking ...
 You are all in my thoughts and prayers.

 I lost my 17 year old cat on Wednesday.
 My heart broke but I knew it was her time.
 My heart is with you.

 Spam goes right into the trash but I appreciate relevant comments from non-spammers (and I can always tell the difference).
 I do my best to follow up if you have a question.
-I delete spam, attempts to market other websites, and anything nasty or unintelligible.
+I delete ALL spam, attempts to market other websites, and anything nasty or unintelligible.
 The cats and I thank you for reading — and please do leave a comment that isn't spam, etc.